lnbits/appimage_phoenixd_install/README.md

 # Fresh Lunanode VPS LNBits Install with Phoenixd with url/https
-Creates a fresh LNbits install, with Phoenixd and url/https on a VPS.
-We use lunanode.com because.
+Creates a fresh LNbits install, with Phoenixd (self-custodial "managed" node) and url/https (using Caddy) on a VPS.
+We use lunanode.com for the VPS.
-See below for useful `screen` commands used in the tutorial.

 ### Installing LNbits
 Create a screen for LNbits